The Belgian EU presidency for Media programme

 The Culture Council

 EU ministers responsible for Audiovisual Affairs and Media come together during the Culture Council.
 An important dossier that will be addressed here is the European Media Freedom Act (EMFA).
 Media freedom and pluralism are essential for democracy and are therefore fundamental values of the EU.
-To protect these values and counteract the increasing politicization of the media in some member states, the European Commission put forward a proposal for EMFA in 2022.
+To strenghten media freedom, the European Commission put forward a proposal for EMFA in 2022.
 Flanders will lead the team of the Belgian Presidency with the aim of finalizing the work on this file.

 In addition to continuing the ongoing European agenda, as the chair, we will also propose council conclusions on 'supporting influencers and online content creators'.
 Unlike legislation, council conclusions are not legally binding, but they represent the position of the member states on a specific theme.
 Therefore, following debates among the member states, the Council takes a political stance on a subject or issue.

 The subject of 'supporting influencers and online content creators' is a theme on which Flanders has already made significant strides with the launch of the influencerFAQ.
 Today, influencers and online content creators are still primarily viewed from an economic and commercial standpoint, while their influence on our society and specifically on young people extends much further.
-By placing this theme on the European agenda, the Belgian presidency aims to draw attention to this broader impact and complement existing European regulations on influencer marketing.
+By placing this theme on the European agenda, the Belgian presidency aims to draw attention to this broader impact and take the first steps in supporting influencers and online content creators in this broad role.

 Events